felixhultin/cross_lingual_relative_importance/README.md

 To install, create and activate a virtual environment and run:
 `pip3 install -r requirements.txt`

-For the more fine-grained analyses (POS-tags, word frequencies), you need to download the English spaCy model en_core_web_md to your virtual environment:
-`python -m spacy download en_core_web_md`

 ### Acknowledgements

 A large part of the code base of https://github.com/beinborn/relative_importance has been re-purposed for this project.